 ## Variations in daily energy demand

-These energy demands can vary on an hourly, daily, weekly and monthly timescales.
+These energy demands can vary on hourly, daily, weekly and monthly timescales.
 This mainly reflects the schedule of consumers' activities.
 For example, on a monthly timescale more cooling will be used in summer and more heating in winter.
 However, these energy demands can also vary by sector, as shown by Figure 3.1.1.

 ![](assets/Figure_3.1.1.png){width=100%}